ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-02-05-exploring-lanzarote.md

 After leaving Punta Mujere, I was close to Arrecife where I had arrived initially.
 My round trip through Lanzarote was amazing.
 The island is definitely worth another visit!

-I'm excited about the upcoming experiences on [Fuerteventura](https://www.google.com/maps/place/Fuerteventura/), the second-largest of the Canary Islands which is only a 20 minutes ferry ride away from Lanzarote.
+I'm looking forward to visit [Fuerteventura](https://www.google.com/maps/place/Fuerteventura/), the second-largest of the Canary Islands which is only a 20 minutes ferry ride away from Lanzarote.

 ![Ferry ride form Lanzarote to Fuerteventura](/assets/images/IMG_7026.jpg)